Idaho Wildlife Federation Hosts Sportsman Gubernatorial Candidate Forum

 The forum will be moderated by Eric Barker, outdoor editor for the Lewiston Tribune.

-The event is free for the public and a reception is planned in the Hatch Room of the Student Union building just after the forum concludes.
+The event is free for the public and a reception is planned for Payette Brewing Co. after the forum concludes.